sigma512/outlearn-publishing/modules/tour-outlearn.md

 Outlearn makes it super easy for individual developers and teams to track their learning progress.
 Each Section has a check box that you can check either at the end of the Section or from the list of Sections on the right.
 It's up to you to decide when you are "done" with a Section.
 Outlearn is built for professional developers and you know best whether you want to spend more time on a topic or move on.

 Most Modules also have tasks with checkboxes.
 Those are the things that the author thinks are most valuable for you to do.
 Some tasks also have a deliverable where you need to paste in some text to complete the task.
 If you want to see at a glance how you are doing with a path and what you submitted as deliverables, navigate to [My Learning](https://pilot.outlearn.com/my-learning) and choose the Path you want to see.
 If you are learning a Path together with you organization, the person with admin rights for the organizations Outlearn account can also see your progress and submissions.
+Below is an example Progress Report for this path.

 ![Progress report](https://raw.githubusercontent.com/outlearn-content/outlearn-publishing/master/images/progress.png)